Netatalk/netatalk/doc/manual/Authentication.md

 ## Which UAMs to activate?

-The choice depends primarily on your needs and the macOS clients you need to support.
+The choice depends primarily on your needs and the clients you need to support.
-If your network consists exclusively of macOS clients, DHX2 is sufficient and provides the strongest encryption.
+If your network consists exclusively of macOS (Mac OS X) clients, DHX2 provides strong encryption with PAM (or system password database) integration.

+If you want stronger security and don't mind the extra maintenance overhead of a separate verifier file, SRP is the best choice.

 - Unless you specifically need guest access, do not enable "No User Authent" to prevent accidental unauthorized access.